 The part of the text containing the answer is underlined with the question number given in square brackets [].
+If you still struggle with IELTS Listening tests, please refer to IELTS Listening tips.

 Adviser: Good morning.
 So, what can I do for you?